SHOP4CF/communication-docs/docs/partners/PSNC/PMADAI.md

 Input and output data (but not user interfaces):

 1. INPUT: Events about SKIDs entering and leaving the poll of paint
     - Format to be decided.
+Required attributes:
+        - timestamp marking entrance of SKID to the poll,
-Required attributes: timestamp, SKID ID, pendle ID.
+        - SKID ID,
+        - pendle ID (PEN number),
+        - car body ID (car body PIN),
+        - car body type,
+        - voltage program ID (program number).
     - Such events ocurr multiple times per hour.
 No real-time constraints.

 1. INPUT: Current measurements
     - Format to be decided.
+Required attributes:
+        - timestamp,
-Required attributes: timestamp, current measurements from a few busbars.
+        - current measurements from a few busbars.
     - Sampling every 1 second.
 No real-time constraints.

 1. OUTPUT: (not yet decided, to be considered) Notifications about predicted problems